 But no one actually follows \$520 remediation procedures because they were developed for asbestos and make no sense for mold.

 IICRC S520 is NOT an Industry Standard for Mold Remediation.
-It is a proposed Industry Standard.

 To be an Industry Standard, trainers need to teach it but do not.